thedeviatedpath/thedeviatedpath/README.md

 Hello, I'm Andrew also known as Deviatedpath.
-I'm a amateur software developer and lover of all things technology.
+I'm an amateur software developer and lover of all things technology.

 I have experiences in a lot of languages, but I mostly reside in Java and Python.